pip-services/pip-services-docs/content/en/node/container/_index.md

 no_list: true
 weight: 30
 description: >
-    IoC container for Node.js / ES2017
+    IoC container for Pip.Services in Node.js / ES2017.

     This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

     It provides an inversion-of-control (IoC) container used to facilitate the development of services and applications composed of loosely coupled components.

     The module containes a basic in-memory container that can be embedded inside a service or application, or can be run by itself.